4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 - In single-line columns/areas, only the last word that can be displayed entirely is displayed.
 4D inserts line returns; it is possible to scroll the contents of the area by pressing the down arrow key.

-- In multiline columns/areas, 4D carries out automatic line returns.
+- En las columnas/áreas multilínea, 4D realiza retornos de línea automáticos.

 ![](assets/en/FormObjects/wordwrap2.png)